-IV.
+III.
 Solicitation of Comments

-Interested persons are invited to submit written data, views, and arguments concerning the foregoing, including whether the proposed rule change is consistent with the Act.
-Comments may be submitted by any of the following methods:
+Interested persons are invited to submit written data, views, and arguments concerning the foregoing, including whether the proposed rule change, as modified by Amendment No. 1, is consistent with the Act.
+In particular, the Commission seeks comment on the questions posed in the Order Instituting Proceedings previously issued by the Commission with respect to this proposed rule change.73 Comments may be submitted by any of the following methods: